 2. switch to reusables

 The more you reuse, the more you will save.
-Many cafes are already using reusable plates, cutlery etc, but it's also worth considering reusable straws (stainless steel or aluminium).
+Many cafes are already using reusable plates, cutlery etc, but it's also worth considering reusable straws (stainless steel or glass).
 These are becoming more popular with cafes and, while initially expensive, can save you money in the long run.
 They can be sourced in bulk, are easy to clean, look classy are generally popular with customers.

 Some other ideas include setting up a condiment station using refillable bottles instead of sugar and sauce sachets, and reusing the cardboard boxes your goods come in to offer to customers instead of bags.